Skip to content

 Tests

-15+ unit tests covering agent construction, custom tools, attachments, config reload, session export, and self-improve tracking.
+25+ unit tests covering agent construction, custom tools, attachments (inbound and outbound via Attach), config reload, session export, self-improve tracking, and memory nudging.

 Released under the MIT License.